Wilton D. Gregory, new D.C. archbishop, faces uphill battle to regain parishioners’ trust

 Some conservative critics have noted the archbishop’s friendship with the Rev. James Martin, an outspoken Jesuit advocate for increasing tolerance of LGBT people in the church.

-“A superb choice,” Father Martin wrote in Facebook post, noting that Francis appointed Archbishop Gregory on the anniversary of the assassination of the Rev. Martin Luther King Jr. “He is also keen to reach out to marginalized populations.”
+“A superb choice,” Father Martin wrote in a Facebook post, noting that Francis appointed Archbishop Gregory on the anniversary of the assassination of the Rev. Martin Luther King Jr. “He is also keen to reach out to marginalized populations.”

 Archbishop Gregory, who will be the first black leader of the Archdiocese of Washington, praised the cardinal he is succeeding.